The Spex source code cannot be downloaded directly. Please contact firstname.lastname@example.org

 - a modern FORTRAN compiler,

-- the BLAS, LAPACK, FFTW, and HDF5 libraries as well as the Wannier90 library if you need Wannier support,
+- the BLAS, LAPACK, FFTW, and HDF5 libraries as well as the Wannier90 library if you need maximally localized Wannier functions,

 - an implementation of the MPI-3 standard if you intend to compile the parallel version.

 Once you have obtained the code (“spexVERSION.tgz”) unpack it and change

 to the “spexVERSION” directory, where “VERSION” is the version number, e.g. “05.00”.
 There, you find

 a configure shell script that helps to generate a Makefile for your system.
 Consult

 the file “INSTALL” for a detailed description of the compilation process.
 In short, if all necessary libraries are

 in standard directories,